 Summer Fashion Lab

 If you're interested in a program that can jumpstart your fashion career, LIM College’s Summer Fashion Lab might be a great fit for you.
-It is a comprehensive pre-college program that offers high school and college students the opportunity to study fashion at the college level, experience New York City, and test drive a college exclusively devoted to the business of fashion.
-Students have a variety of credit and non-credit courses to choose from as well as the opportunity to live in LIM’s residence hall.
-Last year nearly 400 students from across the U.S. and several different countries attended the Summer Fashion Lab program and nearly half resided in the residence hall.
+It is a comprehensive pre-college summer fashion program that offers high school and college students the opportunity to study fashion at the college level, experience New York City, and test-drive a college exclusively devoted to the business of fashion.
+Students have a variety of one-week credit and non-credit courses to choose from throughout June and July, as well as the opportunity to live in LIM’s residence hall.
+Last year, nearly 400 students from across the U.S. and several different countries attended our pre-college summer fashion program, and half resided in the residence hall.